 1928 - We lost 3-2 at Hillsborough with Jimmy McDougall and Tom Bromilow on target against The Wednesday.
 Jack Allen bagged the first two of his five goals against the reds, with Ellis Rimmer netting one of his five past us.

 1945 - Sheffield Wednesday won our Wartime League match 2-0 at Anfield.

 Lawler at last

 1973 - Chris Lawler played in his 102nd consecutive reds League game, but was taken off for Phil Boersma after suffering a cartilage injury as we were held to a 2-2 draw at Queens Park Rangers.
 He missed our next top-flight match a week later, when we entertained West Ham United.
-Larry Lloyd and John Toshack scored our goals.
+Larry Lloyd bagged his fifth and last reds goal with John Toshack also on target.
 Stan Bowles and Frank McLintock struck for the visitors.

 1917 - We thumped Blackburn Rovers 7-0 in a Wartime League game at Anfield.
 Harry Lewis and Jack Waine both struck twice, with Thomas Bennett, Arthur Metcalf and Donald Mackinlay all also on target.

 1994 - John Toshack was sacked as Manager of Real Sociedad for the second time after three years with the club.

 2008 - Brendan Rodgers was appointed Manager of Watford, leaving his coaching role at Chelsea.
 He led them to thirteen victories in his 32 games in charge, before moving to Reading the following June.